sid-shnkar/Pizza-Delivery-App/README.md

  npm install
 ```

-Note: For email sending services, I have used **Mailgun**, refer to [here](https://www.mailgun.com/).
+**Note:** For email sending services, I have used **Mailgun**, refer to [here](https://www.mailgun.com/).
 You need to create a free acoount inorder to get your API key
 and SMTP credentials, that are required by this feature to be working.
+Replace the key values in ```backend/src/pizza``` with your own credentials.